arielgv/Commands/README.md

 | `git cherry.pick [id]` | Take commit from other branches | Trae un commit especifico desde otra rama |
 | `git grep -n [word]` | Search words in the proyect | Busca la palabra especificada en todo el proyecto |

+### The list is incomplete but is usefull for the most common commands